dotansimha/graphql-code-generator/.changeset/gold-frogs-explain.md

 ---

-BREAKING CHANGES: This changes Scalar types could be referenced in other plugins.
+(Potential) BREAKING CHANGE: This changes Scalar types which could be referenced in other plugins.
 If you are a plugin maintainer and reference Scalar, please update your plugin to use the correct input/output types.